AI Crawler User-Agents

 A user-agent string is self-reported.
 Any client can claim to be GPTBot or Googlebot.
 Verification requires checking the source IP, not the string.

 Reverse DNS lookup: perform a reverse DNS lookup on the IP that made the request.
-The resulting hostname should match the crawler’s documented domain (e.g. googlebot.com for Googlebot, or a domain in the range Anthropic publishes).
+The resulting hostname should match the crawler’s documented domain (e.g. googlebot.com for Googlebot).
 Then perform a forward DNS lookup on that hostname and confirm it resolves back to the same IP.
 This forward-confirmed reverse DNS check is the standard verification method.
 See Log File Analysis for how to run this check against your server logs.

 Published IP lists: several operators provide machine-readable IP ranges: